madsalama/imonitor/design.md

 - UNIX_SOCKET CLIENT/SERVER: [#DONE]
   - serialize/deserialize request_data
   - handle request depending on payload data -> dummy
-- inotify/track watches + handle message from client, no need to fork children per request since daemon will use long polling on watches.
+- inotify/track watches + handle message from client, no need to fork children per request since daemon will use long polling on all watches in a loop while handling client requests!

 ### Challenges!
 - daemon will get slower handling of requests if number of watches are too large or polling is too frequent, how to scale?